google/draco/README.md

 # it should be the subdir: cmake/Modules/Platform/Emscripten.cmake
 $ cmake path/to/draco -DCMAKE_TOOLCHAIN_FILE=/path/to/Emscripten.cmake

-# Build the Javascript decoder.
+# Build the Javascript encoder and decoder.
 $ make
 ~~~~~